cdonhofer/ThreadOff/try-out-your-own-tasks.md

 	    // override this method to provide the initial set of tasks
 	    // this can be a list of all tasks (callables), or just a few
-	    // which will spawn other (see the Koch Flake tasks for an example of that) List<SleepCallable> initialTasks = new ArrayList<>(multiplicity);
+	    // which will spawn other (see the Koch Flake tasks for an example of that)

+        List<SleepCallable> initialTasks = new ArrayList<>(multiplicity);
         IntStream.range(0, multiplicity).forEach(it -> initialTasks.add(new SleepCallable()));

+		// the first param. is the number of total tasks (callables)
+		// including tasks added by other tasks
+		// in this example, tasks don't add others to the executor
-        return new InitialData(multiplicity, initialTasks);
+		// so it's the same as multiplicity return new InitialData(multiplicity, initialTasks);
     }